Information for Faculty/Staff

 We understand that you may be interested in the progress of the student you have referred; however, we are bound by the principles of confidentiality as defined by the Ethical Principles of Psychologists (American Psychological Association) and can release information only with written permission from the client.

 - Answer your questions concerning steps to take in assisting students in coming to the Counseling Center

 - Offer you information about psychological concerns and problems in general

 - Say whether a student is being seen here or has kept an appointment

 A student may find it in his/her best interest for information to be shared with faculty, staff, a family member or significant other.
 A student must complete a release form (Form is a PDF document.) to the counseling center for information to be shared with anyone.
 The release form must be completed, signed, and dated.
 It can be hand-delivered, faxed to (859) 257-3319, or mailed to the Counseling Center at 201 Frazee Hall Lexington, KY 40506-0031.
 If this form is faxed or mailed, we may require independent verification from the client that this release is authentic and should be acted upon.

 Who is Eligible

-Any student enrolled and paying fees for at least 6 credit hours at the University of Kentucky can use Counseling & Testing services.
-If students took at least 6 credits in the spring and are pre-registered for 6 credits the next fall, they can also use our services during the summer.
-Doctoral candidates registered for 0 credit hour dissertation status are also eligible.
+Any fee-paying student enrolled for at least 6 credit-bearing hours at the University of Kentucky can use Counseling Center services.
+Fee-paying students are eligible for summer services if they are enrolled in at least one credit-bearing credit either summer session, or paid for at least 6 credit-bearing hours in the spring and are pre-registered for 6 credit-bearing hours the next fall.
+Masters students and Doctoral candidates registered for 0 credit thesis/dissertation hours are eligible during any semester.